maykar/custom-header/docs/development/dev.md

 ## Development

-If you'd like to help with development follow the instructions below to setup a devcontaner to work from.
+If you'd like to help with development follow the instructions below to setup a devcontainer to work from.

 1. Fork and clone the repository.
 2. Open the [devcontainer][devcontainer] and run `npm start`.